 - Instrumentation: Tachometer/hour meter, slurry pump hydraulic pressure gauge, cutterhead hydraulic pressure gauge, and a discharge pressure gauge

-A: The Dino Six can excavate at a thirteen-foot depth in standard configuration, a three-foot boom extension allows for an additional two foot of cutting capability.
+A: The dredge can excavate at a thirteen-foot depth in standard configuration, a three-foot boom extension allows for an additional two foot of cutting capability.

-2. WHAT IS THE DISTANCE I CAN PUMP WITH THE DINO SIX?
+2. WHAT IS THE DISTANCE I CAN PUMP WITH THE DREDGE?

-3. WILL THE DINO SIX CLEAR THE VEGETATION OFF MY LAGOON?
+3. WILL THE DREDGE CLEAR THE VEGETATION OFF MY LAGOON?

-A: The Dino Six will struggle with many reedy and fibrous forms of vegetation.
-It is not a difficulty of the pump to put these items into the pipeline, the problem lies with the cutter-bar rotation.
+A: The dredge will struggle with many reedy and fibrous forms of vegetation.
+It is not difficult for the pump to put these items into the pipeline, the problem lies with the cutter-bar rotation.
 The reedy vegetation wraps around the cutter bar and becomes tightly wound and very difficult to remove.
-The cutter-bar has teeth to loosen material but no cutting action.
+The cutter bar has teeth to loosen material but no cutting action.
 Lighter surface grasses and other plants which wrap but are easily removed will just present many more short stoppages for clearance.